East County Library

-The Gresham Library, also known as the Gresham Regional Library, is a branch of the Multnomah County Library in Gresham in the U.S. state of Oregon.
+The East County Library, formerly the Gresham Library or Gresham Regional Library, is a branch of the Multnomah County Library in Gresham in the U.S. state of Oregon.
 The branch offers the Multnomah County Library catalog of two million books, periodicals and other materials.
+The branch opened in a new building in May 2026.

 History

+Gresham's first library was a Carnegie library, located in 1913 Tudor style building at 410 N. Main Street.
+After it was replaced by the second library, the building was purchased by the Gresham Historical Society, which turned it into a museum as well as housing its main headquarters there.